-T. Violation of the University's Discrimination and Harassment Policy:
+Z. Violation of the University's Discrimination and Harassment Policy:

-Any violation of the University of Denver's Discrimination and Harassment Policy, 3.10.010, as established through the Office of Equal Opportunity & Title IX Title IX Sexual Harassment Procedures or the Office of Equal Opportunity & Title IX Comprehensive Discrimination & Harassment Procedures.
+Any violation of the University of Denver's Discrimination and Harassment Policy, as established through the Office of Equal Opportunity & Title IX (EOIX Discrimination and Harassment Procedures.

-U. Violation of Other University Policies:
+AA.
+Violation of Other University Policies: